KaisenOrg/kaisen/documents/wad.md

 In this initial version, the following functional components were delivered:

 - **Home page with navigation menu:** Clear interface, with quick access to the main areas of the system.
-- **User authentication system:** Implementation of login, logout, and identity management, integrating with the Motoko backend.
 - **User profile management:** Creation, viewing, and editing of profiles, including nicknames, bios, and roles.
 - **Community dashboard:** Screen for viewing community posts, promoting interaction and engagement among users.
-- **AI Chat (Kai):** Intelligent chat functionality, allowing users to initiate conversations with AI, save history, and dynamic responses.
 - **User Track Management and Display:** View created, in-progress, and completed tracks for each profile.

 #### Technical Development Process